helium729/vigna/README.md

 The current version is v1.05

-**Warning: This project is not fully tested yet, please use with caution in real world!**
+**Warning: This project is not fully tested yet, please use with caution in the real world!**

-**If you find a bug or have any problems, you can create a issue.**
+**If you find a bug or have any questions, you can create a issue.**

 **Various contributions are welcomed!**